iWriteGigs

 Question #16

-A the organisms in the culture broth tube are aerobes
+A the organism in the culture broth tube cannot produce superoxide dismutase and/or catalase enzymes

 B the organisms in the culture broth tube should be grown in an anaerobic chamber

-D the organisms in the culture broth tube cannot tolerate oxygen
+D the organisms in the culture broth tube are aerobes

 Question #17